America’s Career InfoNet

 This site helps you match your interests and skills with similar careers.
 It can help you begin thinking about how your personality will fit in with specific work environments and careers.
 Click on an occupation to find a detailed description of a career including the nature of the work and the education you would need to obtain that career.

 These sites have information about career planning.
 What kind of training or education is required?
 What can you earn?
 What kind of environment will you work in?
 What’s hot?
 What’s not?
 This source is also interesting for advice on finding hidden jobs, salary information, and resumes.
 Some of the sites listed include personal job histories of people in specific careers and the advice they would give other people.

-Career Key is designed to help people make good career decisions by providing a personality and interest inventory, based on the work of John Holland, then listing careers that match.
 Lists of job titles are linked to the Occupational Outlook Handbook, which gives in-depth career profiles.
 Another section has advice on how to make good career decisions.
 Also included is a special version designed for middle and junior high school students.

 Career One Stop

 Career One Stop combines many career resources from the U.S. Department of Labor.
 Find jobs, services, career path and salary information, and much more.

 Current daily classified ads and the ads from the previous two Sundays from almost 60 U.S. newspapers can be searched here.
 Search ads from The Boston Globe, Washington Post, The New York Times, Chicago Tribune, Los Angeles Times, and the Providence Journal.
 Job seekers can access over 300,000 ads from across the country.